motus/scheduler/README.md

 ## Run the Scheduler

-As a reminder, list the nodes and note the randomly assigned color of each node.
+As a reminder, list the nodes and note the randomly assigned embedding of each node.

 ```
 go run annotator/main.go -l